Read This First

 Prompt 2: It appears that what we denote as laws in the hard and soft sciences is merely a perceived inductive regularity in observations.
 Is this correct?

-The section turns on Inductive Regularity in Observations, Induction in Science, and The Role of Observational Regularity.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Inductive Regularity in Observations, Induction in Science, and The Role of Observational Regularity in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Inductive Regularity in Observations distinct from Induction in Science.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Inductive Regularity in Observations distinct from Induction in Science.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Here, laws often appear more robust and universal because they describe consistent and repeatable phenomena across various contexts and conditions.
 The ontological status of these laws tends to be seen as reflecting real and unchanging aspects of the world.